top of page

 In other words, the other humans God created began to increase in numbers, and sons of Adam & Eve married from their daughters.

-In the Bible, Adam was called the "son of God": ”the son of Enosh, the son of Seth, the son of Adam, the son of God.“ ‭‭Luke‬ ‭3‬:‭38.
-So it is fitting that Adam's sons also be called the "sons of God", when compared to the other humans God created.
+In the Bible, Adam was called the "son of God": Luke‬ ‭3‬:‭38 ”the son of Enosh, the son of Seth, the son of Adam, the son of God.“ So it is fitting that Adam's sons also be called the "sons of God", when compared to the other humans God created.

-5. Cain's Wife Is Not His Sister!!!
+5. Cain's Wife Was Not His Sister!!!

 Genesis 4:13-14